OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Challenges in blocking URLs at application layer

 Based on the business requirements of the above mentioned applications, the whitelist approach is not a valid solution.
 Despite knowing that the blacklist approach is not an impenetrable wall, it is the best solution in this scenario.
-It helps tell the application what it should **not** do.
+It informing the application what it should **not** do.

 Here is why filtering URLs is hard at the Application layer:

 * It implies that the application must be able to detect, at the code level, that the provided IP (V4 + V6) is not part of the official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also *localhost* and *IPv4/v6 Link-Local* addresses.
-Not every SDK provides a built-in feature for this kind of verification, and leaves the handling up to the developer understand all of its pitfalls and possible values, which makes it a demanding task.
+Not every SDK provides a built-in feature for this kind of verification, and leaves the handling up to the developer to understand all of its pitfalls and possible values, which makes it a demanding task.
-* Same remark for domain name: The company must maintains a list of all internal domain names and provide a centralized service to allow an application to verify if a provided domain name is an internal one.
+* Same remark for domain name: The company must maintain a list of all internal domain names and provide a centralized service to allow an application to verify if a provided domain name is an internal one.
 For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain names.

 ### Available protections

-We take the same assumption than for the case n°1 regarding the application user input data needed and the *defense in deph* principle.
+Taking into consideration the same assumption in the following [example](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#example) for the following sections.

 #### Application layer